aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <a name="d5KKs"></a>
 #### 6、use --outputCodec
-<br />RAW files are usually entered into OSS or HDFS in uncompressed text format.
-This format is not ideal for both storage costs and analysis of the data. jindo distcp can use the -- outputCodec option to help you efficiently store data and compress files online.
+<br />RAW files are usually writen into OSS or HDFS in uncompressed text format.
+This format is not ideal for both storage costs and data analysis. jindo distcp can use the outputCodec option to help you store data and compress files efficiently.

-The command example is as follows:
+The command example as follows:
 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --outputCodec=gz --parallelism 20
 ```
-The current version of jindo distcp supports codecs gzip, gz, lzo, lzop, snappy, and keywords none and keep (default).
+The current version of jindo distcp supports codecs gzip, gz, lzo, lzop, snappy, none and keep (default).
 These keywords have the following meanings:

 - "none"-save as an uncompressed file.
 If the file has been compressed, jindo distcp decompresses it.
 - "keep"-copy as is without changing the file compression form.